christosgalano/Chatroom-Server/README.md

 ## Run ##

-In order to start the server run "python run_server -h" so that you can information regarding the different options of the command line.
+Run "python run_server -h" so that you can get information regarding the different options of the command line.

-Similarly, to start a client run "python run_client -h".
+Similarly run "python run_client -h".